-- 1. How is "out-of-school" defined?
+- How is "out-of-school" defined?
 Out-of-school means children up through age 21 who are entitled to a free public education in the State but are not currently enrolled in a K-12 institution.
-This could include students who have dropped out of school in the previous performance period (September 1, 2014 August 31, 2015), youth who are working on a HSED outside of a K-12 institution, and youth who are "here-to-work" only.
-It does not include preschoolers, who are counted by age grouping.
-Children who were enrolled in school for at least one day, but dropped out of school during the performance period should be counted in the highest age/grade level attained during the performance period. - 2.
+This could include students who have dropped out of school, youth who are working on a HSED outside of a K-12 institution, and youth who are "here-to-work" only.
+It does not include preschoolers, who are counted by age grouping, nor does it include temporary absences (e.g., summer/intersession, suspension or illness). - 2.
 How is "ungraded" defined?
 Ungraded means the children are served in an educational unit that has no separate grades.
 For example, some schools have primary grade groupings that are not traditionally graded or ungraded groupings for children with learning disabilities.
 In some cases, ungraded students may also include special education children, transitional bilingual students, students working on a HSED through a K-12 institution, or those in a correctional setting.
 (Students working on a HSED outside of a K-12 institution are counted as out-of-school youth.)